MinoduLCN/minodulcn.github.io/setup/pi.md

   pyinfra @ssh/<ip-adress> deploy.py -v --ssh-user="pi" --ssh-password="<pi-user-password>"
   ```
 * follow the instructions and wait until the installer is done
+* if the installer fails at any time because of a connection error, reboot raspberry pi and retry

 ## Troubleshooting